Azure/secrets-store-csi-driver-provider-azure/docs/getting-certs-and-keys.md

 ## How to obtain the certificate

-Knowing that the certificate is stored in a Key Vault certificate, we can retrieve it by using object type `cert`
+Knowing that the certificate is stored in a Key Vault certificate, we can retrieve it by using object type `cert`.

+> Note: For chain of certificates, using object type `cert` only returns the Server certificate and not the entire chain.

 ```yaml
         array: